This post originally appeared on VICE UK.

 Many customers have reacted with anger that a gay pub is now going to be a meeting venue for a party which has a long history of homophobic gaffes, ex-members, and official policies.
 And fair enough, but have these people reined in their outrage for long enough to realize that UKIP have been particularly vociferous on the plight of the humble British pub?
 What's a gay landlord looking aghast at the state of the pub industry to do?

 Presumably one thing not to do is piss off a lot of your clientele.
 One Facebook user, Andrew Bogg, commenting on the original post, said that "When we go to a pub we want to feel safe and to be ourselves.
 A pub holding rallies for UKIP will not make the LGBT community feel safe."

-Then again, the party does boasts one openly gay MEP, David Coburn, but his poster-boy credentials are slightly weakened by his vocal opposition to same-sex marriage which, according to him, "makes a mockery of the holy sacrament".
-There is also an organised network of LGBTQ supporters, "LGBT* in UKIP", which supposedly has around 600 members.
+Then again, the party does boast one openly gay MEP, David Coburn, but his poster-boy credentials are slightly weakened by his vocal opposition to same-sex marriage which, according to him, "makes a mockery of the holy sacrament."
+There is also an organized network of LGBTQ supporters, "LGBT* in UKIP," which supposedly has around 600 members.
 So maybe it's not so weird to have a UKIP gay pub after all.

 VICE: So could you talk us through the process of a pub endorsing UKIP?